verdaccio/verdaccio/test/README.md

 });
 ```

-Functional test run over ones single file, thus, it is not possible at this stage to run test individually.
+Functional tests run over one single file, thus, it is not possible at this stage to run tests individually.

 ### E2E Test